2016-17 Procedures and regulations

 Enrollment in Courses

-- CONTINUING students must plan their programs well in advance of the next semester and see their Faculty Adviser to review their program and get their Adviser Code for Tele-BEARS registration.
-Complete details about Tele-BEARS Advising and Faculty Advising are available on the Register for classes page.
+- CONTINUING students should plan their programs well in advance of the next semester and see their Faculty Adviser to review their planned program.
+Complete details about Faculty Advising are available on the Register for classes page.

-- Students should read carefully the Tele-BEARS enrollment information and rules.
-It is very important to understand the limits during the different enrollment periods (Phase I, II and Adjustment Phase), how to determine any enrollment limitations placed on a particular class, and the general rules that guide Tele-BEARS enrollment.
+- All Students should read the enrollment information and rules.
+In particular students should read the “Enroll In/Drop a Class” section to understand the limits during the different enrollment periods (Phase I, II and Adjustment Phase) and learn how to determine any enrollment limitations placed on a particular class.
+More information about course registration can also be found here.

 Adding or Dropping Courses; Change in Grading Option

-College of Engineering students are able to add and drop classes using Tele-BEARS through the end of the fifth week of instruction.
-Students are able to change their grading option using Tele-BEARS through the end of the fifth week of instruction; students must meet with their Engineering Student Services Adviser in 230 Bechtel Hall to change their grading option during weeks 6-10.
-See http://registrar.berkeley.edu/StudentSystems/adddrop.html for complete information on procedures and schedule change fees.
+College of Engineering students are able to add and drop classes or change grading options using CalCentral through the fifth Friday of the semester.
+Students must meet with their Engineering Student Services Adviser in 230 Bechtel Hall to change their grading option during weeks 6-10.
+See http://registrar.berkeley.edu/calendar for complete information on schedule deadlines and change fees.

 Add/Drop/Change in Grading Option Deadlines

 The deadlines for College of Engineering undergraduates are as follows:

 - Deadline to add courses: 11:59 pm (PST) on Friday of the fifth week of instruction through Tele-BEARS.